 LEAi – Health eLearning made easy

-LEAi is a content creation tool that is used to create eLearning, presentations, microlearning, videos scripts and more for health training.
+LEAi is a content creation tool used to create eLearning, presentations, microlearning, video scripts, and more for health training.
 You don’t have to be a seasoned training professional or instructional designer to use LEAi.
-Using the power of AI and our templates, our tool ensures that the course content you create follows best practices for optimal learning.
+Utilizing the power of AI and our templates, our tool ensures that the course content you create adheres to best practices for optimal learning.